This article provides information about the changes in Firefox 65 that will affect developers. Firefox 65 was released on January 29, 2019.

 - The behavior of

-user-selecthas been changed to make it align more with other browsers (bug 1506547).
+user-selecthas been changed to make it align more with other browsers (Firefox bug 1506547).
 Specifically:

 user-select: allset on an element no longer overrides other values of

 noneset on it is now non-selectable.
-Previously this value would have been overriden by the
+Previously this value would have been overridden by the

 allvalue set on the parent element.